Bapat–Beg theorem: Complexity

-Glueck et al. note that the Bapat‒Beg formula is computationally intractable, because it involves an exponential number of permanents of the size of the number of random variables.
+Glueck and co-authors note that the Bapat‒Beg formula is computationally intractable, because it involves an exponential number of permanents of the size of the number of random variables.
 However, when the random variables have only two possible distributions, the complexity can be reduced to $O(m^{2k})$.
 Thus, in the case of two populations, the complexity is polynomial in $m$ for any fixed number of statistics $k$.